GoPeerProject/gp-script-demo/README.md

   - Sets the user data object.
   - providedUserData (Object): The user data to be set.
   - required fields: userId, lastName, firstName
+  - you can also pass `token` field in this object and you won't need to call `setToken` separately

 - `gP.setToken(token)`